ellysh/video-game-bots/BotsClassification/game-application.md

 The game server should be excluded from the scheme.
 All player actions and game conditions affect an application's memory only, and they are been storing on a local PC.
 Please note that a state of the game objects is stored on both server-side and client-side in case of on-line games.
 But the server-side information has a higher priority.
 This means that if the state of game objects on server-side and client-side differs, the server-side state will be chosen as a genuine.
 Nobody controls correctness of the game objects state in a memory in case of a single player game.

-Mechanism of the game application working with a keyboard and a screen through OS, drivers and system libraries stay the same for single player and on-line games.
+Mechanism of working a game application with a keyboard and a screen through OS, drivers and system libraries stay the same for single player and on-line games.